wpilibsuite/frc-docs/source/docs/software/telemetry/datalog.rst

 Standard Data Logging using DataLogManager
 ------------------------------------------

-The ``DataLogManager`` class (`Java <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/wpilibj/DataLogManager.html>`__, `C++ <https://first.wpi.edu/wpilib/allwpilib/docs/release/cpp/classfrc_1_1_data_log_manager.html>`__) provides a centralized data log that provides automatic data log file management.
+The ``DataLogManager`` class (`Java <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj/DataLogManager.html>`__, `C++ <https://first.wpi.edu/wpilib/allwpilib/docs/release/cpp/classfrc_1_1_data_log_manager.html>`__) provides a centralized data log that provides automatic data log file management.
 It automatically cleans up old files when disk space is low and renames the file based either on current date/time or (if available) competition match number.
 The deta file will be saved to a USB flash drive if one is attached, or to ``/home/lvuser`` otherwise.

 Log files are initially named ``FRC_TBD_{random}.wpilog`` until the DS connects.
 After the DS connects, the log file is renamed to ``FRC_yyyyMMdd_HHmmss.wpilog`` (where the date/time is UTC).
 If the FMS is connected and provides a match number, the log file is renamed to ``FRC_yyyyMMdd_HHmmss_{event}_{match}.wpilog``.

-On startup, all existing ``FRC_TBD`` log files are deleted.
+On startup, all existing log files where a DS has not been connected will be deleted.
 If there is less than 50 MB of free space on the target storage, ``FRC_`` log files are deleted (oldest to newest) until there is 50 MB free OR there are 10 files remaining.

 The most basic usage of DataLogManager only requires a single line of code (typically this would be called from ``robotInit``).
 This will record all NetworkTables changes to the data log.